passbolt/passbolt_help/_pages/api/authentication.md

 ```

+It is also possible to retrieve your fingerprint via the passbolt app.
+Once logged in, navigate to your user's Profile, and select
+Keys Inspector (URL path: /app/settings/keys).

 The client sends the fingerprint of the user’s key via a POST request.

 ```
 POST /auth/login.json